 Tom with a driver on Gus Wortham golf course

 The hooch at Dong Ha on St. Patrick's Day, 1968

 An expert in the utility business, Tom wants to improve the electric rate structure in Texas.
 He writes to the PUC and in 2013 and 2017 to the Houston Chronicle.
 Hopefully his effort will be as effective as his first big complaint about electric rates.
 That time he was Santa Claus to the whole city of Houston - although almost no one has ever heard about it!

 As a retiree, Tom has plenty of time to write editors and congressmen on issues that need addressing.
 In 2014 he made a speech to City Council as part of a successful campaign to save his beloved Gus Wortham Golf course.
-Tom's retirement plan includes golf, looking up old friends, making beer, beef jerky and customizing his 1965 Ford Galaxie.
+Now he's trying to save Glenbrook.
+Tom's retirement plan includes golf, looking up old friends, gardening, making beer, beef jerky, and customizing his 1965 Ford Galaxie.

 Another big trip, like the three amazing weeks he spent in Turkey, might be in the cards, too.

 Maybe he'll give off-grid homesteading a try.
 Might be talking about it to Bridget real soon, yep, almost any day now...